 Setting Up Nginx as a Reverse Proxy with SSL

 Running multiple applications on a single VPS?
 Nginx as a reverse proxy lets you route traffic to different services, handle SSL certificates automatically, and improve performance—all on one server.
+If you prefer a Docker-native approach, check out our Traefik guide instead.

 Why This Matters